-The Georgia Healthy Family Alliance (GHFA) is seeking applications for its 2018 Community Health Grant Program which provides for grants totaling up to $5,000 each for projects addressing health care needs in communities throughout Georgia.
-Current Georgia Academy of Family Physicians members including medical students, residents and active/ life members are eligible to apply for first cycle grant funding before February 1, 2018.
-First cycle grant awards will be announced in March 2018.
+The Georgia Healthy Family Alliance (GHFA) is seeking applications for its 2023 Community Health Grant Program which provides for grants totaling up to $5,000 each for projects addressing health care needs in communities throughout Georgia.
+Current Georgia Academy of Family Physicians members including medical students, residents and active/ life members are eligible to apply for first cycle grant funding before February 1, 2024.

 Brian DeLoach, MD/ The Hearts and Hands Clinic /Statesboro, GA – $4,800